mr-mcox/bcf-sound-documentation/docs/source/checklists/sound/during_practice.rst

     * Put on a receiver and check that speech into the wireless mic is heard in the headset

 - [_] Put box of translation supplies at the foot of the sound area stairs
+- [_] Put printed service order and slide deck on box

 Attend pre-service meeting
 ----------------------------